jamesdemon923/jamesdemon923.github.io/_pages/about.md

 My research mainly focuses on **Inverse Rendering** and **3D Reconstruction**, more specifically, **Physics-Based Differentiable Rendering**, **Neural Rendering**, and **Multiple View Synthesis**.
 Also, I am interested in **Hair & Fur Rendering** and the **Fluid Simulation using Smoothed Particle Hydrodynamics (SPH)**.

+**Welcome to delve into these topics with me.
+Exchanging ideas and expanding our understanding is something I truly value.
+I look forward to a deeper collaboration with you!
+Feel free to contact me!**

 Besides the research, I’m a video games player, a traveller, and a NBA big fan.